+The completion of the Bridging Modules is a mandatory requirement for renewal in 2022.
 After June 30, 2022, all HCAs applying to or renewing on the Directory will need to meet the requirements of HCA Curriculum (2019).
 More information on how to enroll is available in the links below.

 HCAs who prefer not to complete the four (4) Bridging Modules may obtain an equivalent HCA Certificate (2019) through a Prior Learning Assessment and Recognition (PLAR) evaluation, which is offered by a licensed post-secondary institution.
 There is a cost for this evaluation.